-Videos are great for anyone struggling with how to engage remote employees.
-They can be viewed anywhere on almost any modern device.
-This means that remote workers and field workers have access to this engaging medium.
+Videos are also a great employee engagement idea for anyone struggling to engage with remote employees.
+They can be viewed anywhere on almost any modern device, making it easy for remote workers and field workers to have access to this engaging medium.

 As an internal communicator, you obviously understand the power of leveraging your inner creativity and imagination to create a holistic employee experience.
 Don’t be afraid to utilize special events to your advantage to launch an epic employee engagement campaign.